cdeck3r/YASMaPE/docs/README.md

 However, if there are several containers up and running, there are several workers which monitor the queues.
 So, when there is a second task enqueued, the other worker from the parallel container may consume the task and start a workflow.
 Although, each worker and container run a single task only, the pipeline scales horizontally by running multiple containers in parallel.

 The sequence diagram below depicts parallel task execution using multiple containers.
 The ludwig container consumes a training task from the `q_ludwig.train` queue and starts the training workflow.
-A second task enqueued is consumed by another ludwig containers which monitors the same queue.
+A second enqueued task is consumed by another ludwig container which monitors the same queue.
+That other ludwig container starts its training workflow, now running parallel to the one from the first container.

 ![Sequence diagram of multiple task execution](http://www.plantuml.com/plantuml/png/1S4n3a8n203Gg-W5ok3cvk1eOkBaP90IIrgelq3-zVzxPp4QMVdK8lv-1LYubvz4osywBveMR55eAb1bwfS5xzlhWSyxA8f1dUJWl7qqHqYWzv8w3W00)